SihongShen/Live_Coding/README.md

-# welcome to my live coding project site! :)
+# Welcome to my live coding project site! :)

 Below is the detailed information for each project: